 - Recover 372,000 ounces of gold from eight open pits and old heap leach material

-- Metallurgical recoveries for the open pits range from 70% to 82.9% and averaged 45% for the former heap leach material
+- Metallurgical recoveries for the open pits range from 70 percent to 82.9 percent and averaged 45 percent for the former heap leach material

 The preliminary economic assessment is preliminary in nature, that it includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the preliminary economic assessment will be realized.